StumblingPanda/Azeron-Cyborg-II-overlay/README.md

 > **⚠️ Important:** The overlay fills the screen by default and will block clicks
 > on windows behind it.
 Open the settings panel and **Enable Clickthrough**
-> before trying to interact with any app/window on that monitor.
+> before trying to interact with any other app/window on that monitor.

 ## Settings